percona/pmm/source/_res/mysql-requirements.rst

 The following sample configurations can be used depending on the variant and version of MySQL:

-* If you are running Percona Server (or |xtradb-cluster|), configure the
-  |slow-query-log| to capture all queries and enable sampling.
-This will
-  provide the most amount of information with the lowest overhead.
+* If you are running Percona Server (or XtraDB Cluster), configure the *slow query log* to capture all queries and enable sampling.
+This will provide the most amount of information with the lowest overhead.

   ::